Nathan-Anderson-1024/Nathan-Anderson-1024.github.io/README.md

-# bootstrap-boilerplate
+# My Portfolio
-## Daily Challenge for Mobile Friendly Websites Day 3
-This repository is home to my bootstrap boilerplate.
-This provides a template for future projects.

-This project is useful to save time so I don't have to remake this boilerplate for every project.

-### Getting started
-Fork this repo to make it your own and edit the boilerplate as you please.
+## View
+View the website here.

+## About
+This is my portfolio documenting what I have worked on so far and my skills.

-### Contributors
+## Contributors
 I am the sole contributor.

 ### Questions?
-All questions should be directed to Google.com
+All questions should be directed to nathan.anderson.1024@gmail.com